Skip to main content

 " Ajabde."
 He looked away. " I have come here to say sorry to her."

-" Kunwar Pratap she doesn't want to meet any family or friends, she is here to volunteer."
+" Kunwar Pratap, she doesn't want to meet any family or friends; she is here to volunteer."

 " I know, she...
 She is angry.
 I just need to talk to her once."

-" Kunwar Pratap she has been here only two days and she has already won everyone's hearts.
+" Kunwar Pratap, she has been here only two days, and she has already won everyone's hearts.
 She is so gentle and simple.
 I hope your intentions towards her..."

-" My intentions are clear and they won't change ever Guruji, I promise you."
+" My intentions are clear and they won't change ever, Guruji, I promise you."
 He was firm in his words.

 With a smile, Raghavendra turned around and said, " She is at the Kanha Temple with the children.
 Meet her there."

 Pratap entered the temple hands folded.
 He actually prayed and hoped she was not angry with him.
 He had failed to protect her from Dheerbai's insults.
 He didn't know how to face her.
-She sat sitting bhajans to the lord... "o Kanha Mora..."
+She sat singing bhajans to the lord... "o Kanha Mora..."
 The children sang along.
 The sight was so peaceful he couldn't help but smile.
 She got up to do the aarthi.
 He walked across the crowd and stood beside her.
-Hands folded eyes closed.
+Hands folded, eyes closed.
 She opened her eyes and saw him.
 She thought she was daydreaming.
 She looked at him wide-eyed as he smiled at her.

 The children flocked around her.